ljw1004/vbspec/expressions.md

 Type argument inference occurs *before* expression reclassification is performed on lambda methods or method pointers in the argument list, since reclassification of those two kinds of expressions may require the type of the parameter to be known.
 Given a set of arguments `A1,...,An`, a set of matching parameters `P1,...,Pn` and a set of method type parameters `T1,...,Tn`, the dependencies between the arguments and method type parameters are first collected as follows:

-If `An` is the `Nothing` literal, no dependencies are generated.
+* If `An` is the `Nothing` literal, no dependencies are generated.

-If `An` is a lambda method and the type of `Pn` is a constructed delegate type or `System.Linq.Expressions.Expression(Of T)`, where `T` is a constructed delegate type,
+* If `An` is a lambda method and the type of `Pn` is a constructed delegate type or `System.Linq.Expressions.Expression(Of T)`, where `T` is a constructed delegate type,

-If the type of a lambda method parameter will be inferred from the type of the corresponding parameter `Pn`, and the type of the parameter depends on a method type parameter `Tn`, then `An` has a dependency on `Tn`.
+* If the type of a lambda method parameter will be inferred from the type of the corresponding parameter `Pn`, and the type of the parameter depends on a method type parameter `Tn`, then `An` has a dependency on `Tn`.

-If the type of a lambda method parameter is specified and the type of the corresponding parameter `Pn` depends on a method type parameter `Tn`, then `Tn` has a dependency on `An`.
+* If the type of a lambda method parameter is specified and the type of the corresponding parameter `Pn` depends on a method type parameter `Tn`, then `Tn` has a dependency on `An`.

-If the return type of `Pn` depends on a method type parameter `Tn`, then `Tn` has a dependency on `An`.
+* If the return type of `Pn` depends on a method type parameter `Tn`, then `Tn` has a dependency on `An`.

-If `An` is a method pointer and the type of `Pn` is a constructed delegate type,
+* If `An` is a method pointer and the type of `Pn` is a constructed delegate type,

-If the return type of `Pn` depends on a method type parameter `Tn`, then `Tn` has a dependency on `An`.
+* If the return type of `Pn` depends on a method type parameter `Tn`, then `Tn` has a dependency on `An`.

-If `Pn` is a constructed type and the type of `Pn` depends on a method type parameter `Tn`, then `Tn` has a dependency on `An`.
+* If `Pn` is a constructed type and the type of `Pn` depends on a method type parameter `Tn`, then `Tn` has a dependency on `An`.

-Otherwise, no dependency is generated.
+* Otherwise, no dependency is generated.

 After collecting dependencies, any arguments that have no dependencies are eliminated.
 If any method type parameters have no outgoing dependencies (i.e. the method type parameter does not depend on an argument), then type inference fails.
 Otherwise, the remaining arguments and method type parameters are grouped into strongly connected components.
 A strongly connected component is a set of arguments and method type parameters, where any element in the component is reachable via dependencies on other elements.

 The strongly connected components are then topologically sorted and processed in topological order:

-If the strongly typed component contains only one element,
+* If the strongly typed component contains only one element,

-If the element has already been marked complete, skip it.
+  * If the element has already been marked complete, skip it.

-If the element is an argument, then add type hints from the argument to the method type parameters that depend on it and mark the element as complete.
+  * If the element is an argument, then add type hints from the argument to the method type parameters that depend on it and mark the element as complete.
 If the argument is a lambda method with parameters that still need inferred types, then infer `Object` for the types of those parameters.

-If the element is a method type parameter, then infer the method type parameter to be the dominant type among the argument type hints and mark the element as complete.
+  * If the element is a method type parameter, then infer the method type parameter to be the dominant type among the argument type hints and mark the element as complete.
 If a type hint has an array element restriction on it, then only conversions that are valid between arrays of the given type are considered (i.e. covariant and intrinsic array conversions).
 If a type hint has a generic argument restriction on it, then only identity conversions are considered.
 If no dominant type can be chosen, inference fails.
 If any lambda method argument types depend on this method type parameter, the type is propagated to the lambda method.

-If the strongly typed component contains more than one element, then the component contains a cycle.
+* If the strongly typed component contains more than one element, then the component contains a cycle.

-For each method type parameter that is an element in the component, if the method type parameter depends on an argument that is not marked complete, convert that dependency into an assertion that will be checked at the end of the inference process.
+  * For each method type parameter that is an element in the component, if the method type parameter depends on an argument that is not marked complete, convert that dependency into an assertion that will be checked at the end of the inference process.

-Restart the inference process at the point at which the strongly typed components were determined.
+  * Restart the inference process at the point at which the strongly typed components were determined.

 If type inference succeeds for all of the method type parameters, then any dependencies that were changed into assertions are checked.
 An assertion succeeds if the type of the argument is implicitly convertible to the inferred type of the method type parameter.
 If an assertion fails, then type argument inference fails.

 Given an argument type `Ta` for an argument `A` and a parameter type `Tp` for a parameter `P`, type hints are generated as follows:

-If `Tp` does not involve any method type parameters then no hints are generated.
+* If `Tp` does not involve any method type parameters then no hints are generated.

-If `Tp` and `Ta` are array types of the same rank, then replace `Ta` and `Tp` with the element types of `Ta` and `Tp` and restart this process with an array element restriction.
+* If `Tp` and `Ta` are array types of the same rank, then replace `Ta` and `Tp` with the element types of `Ta` and `Tp` and restart this process with an array element restriction.

-If `Tp` is a method type parameter, then `Ta` is added as a type hint with the current restriction, if any.
+* If `Tp` is a method type parameter, then `Ta` is added as a type hint with the current restriction, if any.

-If `A` is a lambda method and `Tp` is a constructed delegate type or `System.Linq.Expressions.Expression(Of T)`, where `T` is a constructed delegate type, for each lambda method parameter type `TL` and corresponding delegate parameter type `TD`, replace `Ta` with `TL` and `Tp` with `TD` and restart the process with no restriction.
+* If `A` is a lambda method and `Tp` is a constructed delegate type or `System.Linq.Expressions.Expression(Of T)`, where `T` is a constructed delegate type, for each lambda method parameter type `TL` and corresponding delegate parameter type `TD`, replace `Ta` with `TL` and `Tp` with `TD` and restart the process with no restriction.
 Then, replace `Ta` with the return type of the lambda method and:

   * if `A` is a regular lambda method, replace `Tp` with the return type of the delegate type;
   * if `A` is an async lambda method and the return type of the delegate type has form `Task(Of T)` for some `T`, replace `Tp` with that `T`;
   * if `A` is an iterator lambda method and the return type of the delegate type has form `IEnumerator(Of T)` or `IEnumerable(Of T)` for some `T`, replace `Tp` with that `T`.
   * Next, restart the process with no restriction.

-If `A` is a method pointer and `Tp` is a constructed delegate type, use the parameter types of `Tp` to determine which method pointed is most applicable to `Tp`.
+* If `A` is a method pointer and `Tp` is a constructed delegate type, use the parameter types of `Tp` to determine which method pointed is most applicable to `Tp`.
 If there is a method that is most applicable, replace `Ta` with the return type of the method and `Tp` with the return type of the delegate type and restart the process with no restriction.

-Otherwise, `Tp` must be a constructed type.
+* Otherwise, `Tp` must be a constructed type.
 Given `TG`, the generic type of `Tp`,

-If `Ta` is `TG`, inherits from `TG`, or implements the type `TG` exactly once, then for each matching type argument `Tax` from `Ta` and `Tpx` from `Tp`, replace `Ta` with `Tax` and `Tp` with `Tpx` and restart the process with a generic argument restriction.
+  * If `Ta` is `TG`, inherits from `TG`, or implements the type `TG` exactly once, then for each matching type argument `Tax` from `Ta` and `Tpx` from `Tp`, replace `Ta` with `Tax` and `Tp` with `Tpx` and restart the process with a generic argument restriction.

-Otherwise, type inference fails for the generic method.
+  * Otherwise, type inference fails for the generic method.

 The success of type inference does not, in and of itself, guarantee that the method is applicable.

 ## Index Expressions

 An *index expression* results in an array element or reclassifies a property group into a property access.
 An index expression consists of, in order, an expression, an opening parenthesis, an index argument list, and a closing parenthesis.
-The target of the index expression must be classified as either a property group or a value.
-An index expression is processed as follows:

-If the target expression is classified as a value and if its type is not an array type, `Object`, or `System.Array`, the type must have a default property.
-The index is performed on a property group that represents all of the default properties of the type.
-Although it is not valid to declare a parameterless default property in Visual Basic, other languages may allow declaring such a property.
-Consequently, indexing a property with no arguments is allowed.

-If the expression results in a value of an array type, the number of arguments in the argument list must be the same as the rank of the array type and may not include named arguments.
-If any of the indexes are invalid at run time, a `System.IndexOutOfRangeException` exception is thrown.
-Each expression must be implicitly convertible to type `Integer`.
-The result of the index expression is the variable at the specified index and is classified as a variable.

-If the expression is classified as a property group, overload resolution is used to determine whether one of the properties is applicable to the index argument list.
-If the property group only contains one property that has a `Get` accessor and if that accessor takes no arguments, then the property group is interpreted as an index expression with an empty argument list.
-The result is used as the target of the current index expression.
-If no properties are applicable, then a compile-time error occurs.
-Otherwise, the expression results in a property access with the associated target expression (if any) of the property group.

-If the expression is classified as a late-bound property group or as a value whose type is `Object` or `System.Array`, the processing of the index expression is deferred until run time and the indexing is late-bound.
-The expression results in a late-bound property access typed as `Object`.
-The associated target expression is either the target expression, if it is a value, or the associated target expression of the property group.
-At run time the expression is processed as follows:

-If the expression is classified as a late-bound property group, the expression may result in a method group, a property group, or a value (if the member is an instance or shared variable).
-If the result is a method group or property group, overload resolution is applied to the group to determine the correct method for the argument list.
-If overload resolution fails, a `System.Reflection.AmbiguousMatchException` exception is thrown.
-Then the result is processed either as a property access or as an invocation and the result is returned.
-If the invocation is of a subroutine, the result is `Nothing`.

-If the run-time type of the target expression is an array type or `System.Array`, the result of the index expression is the value of the variable at the specified index.

-Otherwise, the run-time type of the expression must have a default property and the index is performed on the property group that represents all of the default properties on the type.
-If the type has no default property, then a `System.MissingMemberException` exception is thrown.

 ```antlr
 IndexExpression